MatthewPalmer9/thetoolbox/README.md

 - [Santigao Salazar Pavajaeu](https://github.com/SantiagoSalazarPavajeau)

 ## About
-`The Toolbelt` serves to solve as many problems in every day life as possible.
-Whether you're a developer or someone who just needs somewhere to maintain a grocery list, `The Toolbelt` is an open source project maintained by passionate developers who just want to make your life easier!
+`The Toolbox` serves to solve as many problems in every day life as possible.
+Whether you're a developer or someone who just needs somewhere to maintain a grocery list, `The Toolbox` is an open source project maintained by passionate developers who just want to make your life easier!

 ## Key Features
 - Currently in alpha production.